Mavulp/hivefriends/README.md

 - List all of your images to delete them or quickly create albums
 - Choose between dark and light Mode
 - Customize user profile with avatar, banner and accent color
+- Explore what's been happening in the activity log

 ## Notes